symfony/symfony-docs/book/translation.rst

 Using the Translation inside Controllers
 ----------------------------------------

-When you want to use translation inside controllers, you need to get the ``translator`` service and use :method:`Symfony\\Component\\Translation\\Translator::trans` or :method:`Symfony\\Component\\Translation\\Translator::transChoice`::
+When you want to use translations inside controllers, you need to get the ``translator`` service and use :method:`Symfony\\Component\\Translation\\Translator::trans` or :method:`Symfony\\Component\\Translation\\Translator::transChoice`::